codepath/android_guides/Automating-Publishing-to-the-Play-Store.md

    <img src="http://imgur.com/TVm6CLM.png"/>

+## Setting Up Gradle Plugin

-7. Use a Gradle plugin such as the [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher).
-Add the following to the top of your `app/build.gradle` file:
+If you want to be able to automate deploys through Gradle, you can install a plugin such as the [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher).

+1. Add the following to the top of your `app/build.gradle` file:

    ```gradle
        buildscript {